afoxman/reactnativeseattle/README.md

+# React Native Seattle

-## React Native Seattle
+Hi 👋 !
+Welcome to the React Native Seattle community!

-React Native Seattle is a diverse community of people.
-All are welcome, regardless of skill level or experience.
+We are a diverse group of people, and all are welcome, regardless of skill level or experience.
 If you live in the area and have an interest in React Native, please join us!

-We host free, in-person events every 3 months.
-You’ll meet people and make connections, share technology & ideas, and learn.
+We host free, in-person events periodically.
+You’ll meet people, make connections, share technology & ideas, and learn.

-Between meetups, you can find the community on Discord, Twitter, and the web.
+Between meetups, you can find the community on [Discord](https://discord.gg/Yh4uhUbKj6).
+We also post on [Twitter](https://twitter.com/RNSeattle).

-### Code of Conduct

-Coming soon
+We expect everyone to follow our [Code of Conduct](./CONDUCT.md) online and at events.